 Texas Rangers at Los Angeles Angels

-The Texas Rangers and the Los Angeles Angels meet in game one of a two game AL West division set in MLB action from Angel Stadium on Tuesday.
+The Texas Rangers and Los Angeles Angels meet Wednesday in MLB action at Angel Stadium.

 The Texas Rangers look for a win after losing eight of their last 12 games.
 The Rangers have scored six runs in their last three games and three or less runs in six of their last eight games.
 The Texas Rangers have lost four straight games when scoring three or less runs.
 Elvis Andrus leads the Rangers with 136 hits and 59 RBI while Shin-Soo Choo and Danny Santana have combined for 235 hits and 109 RBI.
 Ariel Jurado gets the ball, and he is 6-10 with a 5.48 ERA and 74 strikeouts this season.
 Jurado is 0-1 with a 5.64 ERA and 14 strikeouts in his career against the Angels.

 The Los Angeles Angels need a win after losing six of their last eight games.
 The Angels have scored nine runs in their last three games and four or more runs in seven of their last 10 games.
 The Los Angeles Angels have won six of their last nine games when scoring four or more runs.
 David Fletcher leads the Angels with 138 hits and 42 RBI while Mike Trout and Kole Calhoun have combined for 239 hits and 166 RBI.
 Patrick Sandoval gets the ball, and he is 0-1 with a 6.75 ERA and 18 strikeouts this season.
 This will be Sandoval’s second career game against the Rangers.